miso-lims/miso-lims/docs/user_manual/users_and_groups.md

 The roles in MISO are:

 * Internal: A user belonging to the organization.
 This role grants access to the majority of MISO.
-* External: An external collaborator.
-This role is intended to grant a limited read-only view of items relevant to the collaborator; however, this area of MISO has not been fully developed, and the role currently does not allow any access.
 * Admin: A MISO administrator who has more control over MISO and the items stored within it.
 Administrators have access to everything in MISO.